 South Carolina State University is a great option for individuals interested in a Teacher Education Subject Specific major.
 Students who enjoy a more slow-paced life will appreciate South Carolina State University's location in the small town of Orangeburg, South Carolina.

-South Carolina State University grads end up with about $27,492 of student loans on average.
-That's far lower than the U.S. average of $28,421.
 About 74.0% of the professors at South Carolina State University work full time, which means they should have enough time to focus on students in their class.
-Videos from South Carolina State University could be a good way to explore university.
+There is a graduate program accessible for students who are curious.
+If you are considering knowing more, you can see all of South Carolina State University's rankings here.

 Every student pursuing a degree in Teacher Education Subject Specific has to take a look at College of Charleston.
 Situated in Charleston, South Carolina, this school is a sound choice for students who enjoy the thrill of a popular city.